tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 "price is what you pay, value is what you get"

 once you adopt a value-investment strategy, any other investment behavior starts to seem like gambling.

+the key to life is to figure out who to be the batboy for.

 # References
 - https://medium.com/@peter.simon419/value-investing-from-graham-to-buffett-and-beyond-by-greenwald-notes-d2c97d014ee5#:~:text=Value%20investors%20believe%20that%20financial,significantly%20from%20this%20intrinsic%20value.